cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 the cluster (for example: if the cluster status reports that pod `-1` is the primary, pod `-1` needs to promote itself while the other pods need to follow pod `-1`).
-The same status is used by Kubernetes client applications to provide details, including the OpenShift dashboard.
+The same status is used by Kubernetes client applications to provide details, including the `cnp` plugin for `kubectl` and the OpenShift dashboard.

 ### Operator's certification authority